Farm fences come in many types and styles, each with its own price tag.

-The cost to install a field or horse fence averages at $2 to $6 per foot.
-You can pay about $600 to $635 on average for the project, excluding materials.
+The cost to install a field fence averages $2 to $6 per foot.
+On average, you can pay about $600 to $635 for the project, excluding materials.
 Most livestock owners spend around $500 to $800 for the entire project, but the price depends on the type and size of the fence.
-To correctly estimate the project cost, consider factors such as your labour charges in your region, additional structures like gates and accessibility.
+To correctly estimate the project cost, consider factors such as your labor charges in your region and additional structures like gates and accessibility.

 Size by foot and acre

-Generally, the labour cost to install farm fencing costs between $2 and $6 per foot.
-So, the labour cost for one acre measuring 208 feet will be in the vicinity of $416 to $1,248.
-The exact cost for the project will vary depending on the height of the fence, the number of rails and your local labour rates.
+Generally, the labor cost to install farm fencing costs between $2 and $6 per foot.
+So, the labor cost for one acre measuring 208 feet will be around $416 to $1,248.
+The exact cost for the project will vary depending on the height of the fence, the number of rails and your local labor rates.
 The terrain and soil type of your land will also affect the total cost of the installation.

 Livestock gates cost

 The average cost to install livestock gates is about $200 to $400.
-Livestock gates have varying lengths, starting from 6ft. to 16ft.
-These gates are designed using tubular steel that has been welded for strength and stability.
+Livestock gates have varying lengths, from 6ft. to 16ft.
+These gates are designed using tubular steel welded for strength and stability.
 They do not sag, splinter or warp like wood.
 The exact price to install livestock gates will depend on their size, style and height.

 DIY vs hiring a pro cost

-Farm fencing installation is relatively easy to install, so DIYers can install it without many complications.
+Farm fencing installation is relatively easy, so DIYers can install it without many complications.
 However, this is not a job for a weekend warrior, and it can be dangerous, especially when installing electric fences.
 While installing the fence yourself can save you lots of cash, it is best to leave the job to professional fencing contractors.